A Q+A with Sustana Group CEO and Chairman Fabian de Armas

 - Circular Value Chain and Products

-In 2019, we’re excited to start working to meet the collaborative, relevant and multi-sectoral goals we set in our sustainability strategy.
+In 2019, we’re excited to start working to meet the collaborative, relevant and multi-sectoral goals we set in our sustainability report.
 We’re passionate in our commitment to a sustainable, closed loop fiber future.

 In terms of production, our state-of-the-art fiber facilities and paper mills in the U.S. and Canada are uniquely equipped for environmentally-friendly operation.
 They follow proprietary processes to sustainably manufacture premium, sustainable recycled fibers and paper products with the smallest environmental footprint.

-Each year, Sustana Fiber, recycles enough paper to fill over 4,700 fifty-foot rail cars from end-to-end and reduce landfill space by over 1 million cubic yards.
-By using recycled materials, Sustana Fiber saves over 4 million trees annually, while producing approximately 500 million pounds of premium, recycled fiber used to make paper, food packaging and tissue products.
+Each year, our fiber facilities, Sustana, recycle enough paper to fill over 4,700 fifty-foot rail cars from end-to-end and reduce landfill space by over 1 million cubic yards.
+By using recycled materials, Sustana saves over 4 million trees annually, while producing approximately 500 million pounds of premium, recycled fiber used to make paper, food packaging and tissue products.

 We are consistently innovating our operations.
-Between 2015 and 2016, we increased our reuse of recovered fiber by 26 percent at our Fox River facility.
+Between 2015 and 2016, we increased our reuse of process by-product by 26 percent at our Fox River Fiber facility.
 Instead of sending this waste to landfill, we reuse it for animal bedding, grass seed coating or landfarming.
-At the Breakeyville facility, 100 percent of recovered fiber is used for landfarming.
+At the Breakey Fiber facility, 100 percent of process by-product is used for landfarming.

-We also updated all light ballasts in Rolland’s Production Mill to reduce electricity consumption by 90 percent last year.
+We also updated all light ballasts in Rolland’s Production Mill to reduce lightening energy consumption by 90 percent last year.

-We’re extremely passionate about sustainable food packaging, so Sustana Fiber invested in specialized machinery, allowing us to overcome a longstanding challenge: the fiber recovery of single use coffee cups.
+We’re extremely passionate about sustainable food packaging, so Sustana invested in specialized machinery, allowing us to overcome a longstanding challenge: the fiber recovery of single use coffee cups.
 Historically, paper takeaway cups haven’t been accepted by many recycling facilities due to their plastic coating, but our upgrades have made it possible to turn used paper cups into new, sustainable cups as part of our successful Cup-to-Cup Project – a collaboration between supply chain partners.
 Now, we’re processing these cups in an environmentally responsible way, allowing them to re-emerge as clean, safe fiber used to make new cups from 100 percent post-consumer content.
-Our EnviroLife fiber is the only 100 percent post-consumer recycled fiber that is compliant with FDA standards for food grade packaging for direct food contact under all conditions of use.
+Our EnviroLife fiber is the only 100 percent post-consumer recycled fiber that is FDA-compliant for direct food contact under all conditions of use.

 Measuring and setting goals related to the environmental impacts of our operations helps us take key steps that affect long-term results for our business, and our customers.
 We don’t have to make empty claims about our processes and products because the facts are backed by proof and our dedication to sustainability is communicated with transparency.
 By committing to continuous improvement and environmental stewardship, we can provide visibility and transparency to our customers and be an enduring supply chain partner while addressing today’s social and environmental challenges.

 Sustana Group’s strategy aims to close the fiber loop through purpose-driven innovation, collaboration and systemic change.
 By providing a comprehensive, sustainable pulp and paper solution for customers throughout North America, Sustana Group is acting today for a better tomorrow.
-To learn more about Sustana Group and its sustainability goals, see the full strategy here.
+To learn more about Sustana Group and its sustainability strategy, see the full report here.